Advising for SRAS

 Please contact us with any questions or concerns about credit transfer or transcripts.
 We can provide a sample transcript for any program upon request.

 Pre-departure orientation: a series of informational emails are sent to all students by the SRAS Student Manager as part of pre-departure orientation.
 These emails include information on health and safety, finances and student budgets abroad, visas and passports, and culture shock.
-Students are required to confirm they have read the Orientation Guide sent electronically six weeks before departure.
+Students are required to confirm they have read the Orientation Guide recieved from us electronically six weeks before they depart.
 The Orientation Guide contains extensive, location-specific information, including contact info for on- and off-site staff, US embassies or consulates for their location, and other information.
 Students are required to print two copies of the guide and bring one copy with them, while leaving the other copy with someone at home.

 Visas: In all cases, SRAS works directly with the student to obtain the appropriate visa.
 Visa processing is included in the program cost in all SRAS programs for US-based students participating in programs in Russia.
 If a student will be overseas at the time of visa processing, the visa support is shipped to the student directly for processing in their current country of residence.